kirby-deprecated-plugins/kirby-component-kit/docs/component.md

     └─component.php
 ```

-## Folders

 - There are two kind of components, one for templates and one for snippets.
 - The folder name will be the name of the component.
 You are allowed to use `a-z` and `-` as folder name.
 - No matter which component type you create, you are allowed to put any file you want in there.
-To prevent collisions, make sure you don't use a filename that is used by the plugin.
+- To prevent collisions, make sure you don't use a filename that is used by the plugin (see preserved files).

 ## Template component